-Over the next 17 years, missionaries translated the original Hebrew of the Old Testament and the Greek of the New Testament into the 2,333-page Ke Kauoha Hou, the Holy Scriptures.
+Over the next 17 years, missionaries translated the original Hebrew of the Old Testament and the Greek of the New Testament into the 2,333-page Ke Kauoha Hou (Holy Scriptures).
 They printed 10,000 copies and taught so many men, women and children to read that by 1863, the end of the missionary era, 75 percent of Hawaiians had become literate in their native language.

 Like Italian, Hawaiian has words (parole) with multiple meanings that don’t translate easily into English.
-One is haole, which means "foreigner” but, according to Vowell, also refers to “all the pasty-faced explorers, Bible thumpers, whalers, tycoons, con men, soldiers and vacationers who have washed ashore” over the years (my husband and I, who met in Hawaii decades ago, among them).
+One is haole, which means "foreigner” but, according to Vowell, also refers to “all the pasty-faced explorers, Bible thumpers, whalers, tycoons, con men, soldiers and vacationers who have washed ashore” over the years.
+My husband and I, who met in Hawaii decades ago, are among them.

 Haole literally means "without ha” (breath) while aloha means “the presence of breath” or the “breath of life.”
 Foreigners came to be known as haole because they refused to engage in the traditional Polynesian greeting in which two people touch noses and embrace while breathing in each other’s essence.

-Even though I’ve never had the opportunity for such genial nose-pressing, I’m always happy to return to Hawaii, listen to its lilting language and breathe in its gracious aloha spirit.
+Even though I’ve never had the opportunity for such genial nose-pressing, I’m always happy to return to Hawaii, as we have this week, to listen to its lilting language and to breathe in its gracious aloha spirit.